isuthermography/spatialnde2/doc/UsersGuide/source/concepts.rst

 One subclass of the ``multi_ndarray_recording`` is the ``fusion_ndarray_recording``.
-This subclass is meant to represent the circumstance where the meaningful value is represented as a weighted average :math:`\sum\limits_{i=0}^{n}\frac{X_{i}w_{i}}{w_{i}}` The ``"accumulator"`` array stores the terms within the numerator and the ``"totals"`` array stores the terms within the denominator of this fraction.
-This datatype can be rendered in the viewer similar to the ``multi_darray_recording``, but the image represents the output of this weighted average.
+This subclass is meant to represent the circumstance where the meaningful value is represented as a weighted average :math:`\sum\limits_{i=0}^{n}\frac{X_{i}w_{i}}{w_{i}}` The ``"accumulator"`` array stores an array of data to be averaged over multiple scan iterations.
+The ``"totals"`` array stores the total quantity of iterations to be averaged.
+Both channels consider the weighting factor for the values in each scan iteration.
+This datatype can be rendered in the viewer similar to the ``multi_ndarray_recording``, but the resulting image represents the output of this weighted average.
+This recording subclass is useful for cases where there exist data across multiple locations and scans with varying levels of influence on a unified representation of data mapped to the surfaces of specimen geometries.

 For access by C code, the ``info`` member of a